metio/terraform-provider-k8s/docs/data-sources/resources_teleport_dev_teleport_provision_token_v2_manifest.md

 - `allow` (Attributes List) Allow is a list of TokenRules, nodes using this token must match one allow rule to use this token. (see [below for nested schema](#nestedatt--spec--github--allow))
 - `enterprise_server_host` (String) EnterpriseServerHost allows joining from runners associated with a GitHub Enterprise Server instance.
 When unconfigured, tokens will be validated against github.com, but when configured to the host of a GHES instance, then the tokens will be validated against host.
 This value should be the hostname of the GHES instance, and should not include the scheme or a path.
 The instance must be accessible over HTTPS at this hostname and the certificate must be trusted by the Auth Server.
+- `enterprise_slug` (String) EnterpriseSlug allows the slug of a GitHub Enterprise organisation to be included in the expected issuer of the OIDC tokens.
+This is for compatibility with the 'include_enterprise_slug' option in GHE.
+This field should be set to the slug of your enterprise if this is enabled.
+If this is not enabled, then this field must be left empty.
+This field cannot be specified if 'enterprise_server_host' is specified.
+See https://docs.github.com/en/enterprise-cloud@latest/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect#customizing-the-issuer-value-for-an-enterprise for more information about customized issuer values.

 <a id="nestedatt--spec--github--allow"></a>
 ### Nested Schema for `spec.github.allow`